 How to apply to the CERB?

 You can apply online or over the phone with an automated system.
-If the phone lines for the CRA are busy right now, and have your CRA My Account set up, apply online to save yourself some time.
+If the phone lines for the CRA are busy right now and have a CRA My Account set up, apply online to save yourself some time.

-Make sure when you log into your CRA My Account that your direct deposit information is up to date.
-These payments are being made to you via direct deposit, so make sure that information is up to date ASAP.
+Make sure when you log into your CRA My Account that your direct deposit information is up to date because these payments are being made to you via direct deposit.
 The CRA will pay by cheque, if no banking information is on file, however, to avoid delays, it is recommended that you allow for direct deposit into your bank.

 According to the notice from the Ministry of Finance, eligible applicants should begin receiving their CERB payments within 10 days of applying.

-Very important to note is that this benefit is a taxable benefit, which means though there will be no taxes withheld at source you will be taxed on your 2020 income taxes; be sure to put some of this money aside to cover those taxes that will be owed back to the government when you file your 2020 tax return.
+Very important to note is that this benefit is a taxable benefit and CRA did not withhold taxes at source, which means that you will be taxed on the full amount.
+Make sure to put some of this money aside to cover those taxes that will be owed back to the government when you file your 2020 tax return.
 You can also take advantage of RRSPs or other deductions and tax credits, coming this fiscal year; 2021 for your 2020 tax return.